carpentries-incubator/python-packaging-publishing/_episodes/01-introduction.md

  - need to write the parts in natural language; but don't need to work on the infrastrcutre, tools can do that for you

-## Project Organization

-Now that we've brainstormed the parts of a project and talked a little bit about what each of them consists of.
-How should we organize the code?

-There isn't a specific answer, but some guiding principles.

-Let's look around on github for some examples and compare and contrast them.

 {% include links.md %}